What is the demand for Business Process Outsourcing services on the European market?

 - Partner with nearshore service providers that are looking for cheaper subcontractors.
 Many service providers in developing countries have not yet recognised this opportunity, which can offer great opportunities.

-Determining the exact size of the European BPO market is difficult, as definitions and indicators differ greatly depending on the source.
+Determining the exact size of the European BPO market is difficult, as definitions and indicators differ greatly, depending on the source.
 This makes the various values impossible to compare and combine.

 To present a coherent and consistent estimate across the European market, this study uses data from several global and European editions of the ISG Index.
 ISG (Information Services Group) is a global technology research and advisory company, specialised in digital transformation services.
 The ISG Index measures commercial outsourcing contracts with an annual contract value (ACV) of $5 million or more, giving an indication of the general BPO market.
 While the ACV for Europe also includes the Middle East and Africa (EMEA), these contracts are mainly European.

-Worldwide BPO contract values reached €6.9 billion ($7.8 billion) in 2021.
-With €2.3 billion ($2.6 billion), Europe (EMEA) accounts for about a third of the global market.
-The United States of America is also a large outsourcing market, with competition from nearshore suppliers in Latin America rather than Eastern Europe.
+With a total value of €3.5 billion ($3.9 billion), Europe (EMEA) accounts for more than one third (38%) of the global market.
+The EMEA market share increased from 33% in 2021 38% in 2023.
+The United States of America (USA) is also a large outsourcing market, with competition from nearshore suppliers in Latin America rather than Eastern Europe.
+The USA market share decreased from 59% in 2021 to 55% in 2023.
+Asia Pacific also lost a small percentage, from 8% in 2021 to 7% in 2023.

 * Converted from USD ($)